 I will ask however that if you are getting ready to build one of these, Especially if you want to build your own circuit, that you go through CHRs well documented instructable FIRST, and then read through this one.

 THIS can be a VERY daunting task.
-Many people find they can build the physical cube, and are able to solder connections easily enough, but when it comes to constructing an actual working circuit, that's where it all falls apart.
+Many people find they can build the physical cube, and are able to solder connections easily enough, but when it comes to constructing the actual circuit, that's where it all falls apart.

 FEAR NOT !
 As this instructable progresses, I will be working on a number of circuit boards that will include features requested or recommended by people here, and at varying levels of soldering expertise all the way from simple through hole soldering to completely surface mount technology boards.

 Watch for board revisions if you have made a recommendation for a board feature that I liked